Ribas13/Ribas13/README.md

 ## 💫 About Me:
 📚 Programming student @42lisboa<br>
 🔭 I’m currently working on my C++ skills<br>
-👯 I’m looking to collaborate on app building in Kotlin and Dart<br>
+👯 I’m looking to collaborate on app development in Kotlin and Dart<br>
 🌱 I’m currently learning C++, C, Dart and Kotlin<br>
 ⚡ I've become addicted to climbing 🧗 and biking 🚴🏻